nexiansOrg/mcp-pay-host/README.md

-# Claude + MCP Integration (Refactored)
+# Claude + MCP Integration

-A ChatGPT-like command-line interface that combines Claude with MCP tools and resources, refactored for modularity.
+A ChatGPT-like command-line interface that combines Claude with MCP tools and resources.

 ## Features